ksu-cis300-master/homework-2-f24-instructions/hw2-connectFour-description.md

 ### 4.5.1 Fields

 - `private Game _game`: Declare and instantiate this field within the UserInterface class to a new Game object.
 This will give the UI class access to all of the aspects of the Game class.
 - A private constant to indicate how wide each button should be.
 This will also be used for the squares for the pieces.
-The value should be 60.
+The value should be 55.
-- A private readonly field of type `Font` that will be the default font of each button.
-Set this to have a value of `new Font("Segoe UI", 12, GraphicsUnit.Point)`
-- A private readonly field of type `Padding` that will be used as the margin of the button and labels in the GUI.
-Set this to have a value of `new Padding(5)`
-- A private int to keep track of the number of buttons that have been disabled due to a column being filled up.
-This will be used to determine when a draw occurs.

 ### 4.5.2 Methods/Event Handlers

 - `private void SetColor(string id, Color color)`:  This method searches for the slot **Label** corresponding to the given Name through the *id* parameter.
 To do this, use the **Find** method of the **Controls** property of the *uxBoardContainer* (the board layout panel).
 Cast the result of find and then set the **BackColor** to the given *color* parameter.

-- `private void PlaceButtonClick(object? sender, EventArgs e)`:  This is the click event handler for the dynamically generated place buttons above.
+- `private void uxPlaceButtonClick(object sender, EventArgs e)`:  This is the click event handler for the dynamically generated place buttons above.
 This event handler takes care of placing a new game piece on the board in the corresponding column.
 You can figure out which column you are working with by type casting the **sender** object to a **Button** and getting the **Text** property.
 You will need to place the new piece into the board's linked list by calling `PlaceNewPiece` (described above in the **Game** class).
 After it is placed, be sure to set the color for the slot on the game board by calling `SetColor`, switch the player's turn, and checking if this last move caused the player to win by calling `CheckWin` in the **Game** class.
 If the player won, display an appropriate message like "Red Wins!" and exit the game by using the code `Environment.Exit(0)`.
 Also, if all of the slots were filled in that column, **disable** the place button so the players can't place any more chips in that column.
 If the board is completely full, display that the game was a draw and exit.  *Hint: You can easily keep track of when the board is full by remembering the number of columns place buttons you disable*.

 - `private void MakeUI()`:This needs to be modified to load all of the buttons that place the game pieces, as well as the slots on the board.
 To do this, use two nested loops.
 The outer loop should take care of loading each place button into the second FlowLayoutPanel.
 The **Button**s should have the following properties set:

   - **Text**: The letter for that column
-  - **Width**:  *// use the constant declared earlier*
+  - **Width**: 55 *//note that you should use the constant declared earlier*
-  - **Height**: `_buttonFont.Height+ _padding.Top` *// these are two of the readonly fields declared earlier*
-  - **Margin**: *// use the padding readonly field declared earlier*
+  - **Height**: 25
+  - **Margin**: 5 (top, left, right, and bottom).  *Note: You will need to construct a new [Padding](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.padding?redirectedfrom=MSDN&view=netframework-4.8) object for this value.*
-  - **Click**: Bound to the *PlaceButtonClick* event handler.
+  - **Click**: Bound to the *uxPlaceButtonClick* event handler.
 This can be done using this syntax:

   ```c#
   theButton.Click += new EventHandler(uxPlaceButtonClick);